metiago/metiago.github.io/content/posts/java-find-duplicate-dates.md

 +++
 title =  'Duplicate Dates'
 date = 1500-03-12T19:18:41-03:00
 +++

-Algorithm that checks if there are duplicate elements in a list of objects, filtering them out by dates.
+Finding duplicate elements in a list of objects, filtering them out by dates.

 `FlowerChecker.java`